ajramos/cloud-certs/gcp-pcne-cert.md

 The Classic VPN gateway local and remote selectors should match the peer VPN gateway remote and local selectors.

+Use Classic VPN when the on-premises VPN gateway does not support BGP.
 Using Classic VPN for dynamic routing is no longer supported—with one exception.
 To connect to VPN gateway software running inside a Compute Engine instance, you can still use Classic VPN.

+Classic VPN only supports 99.9% availability.

 ## HA VPN Gateways
-- **HA VPN gateways** only support dynamic routing with BGP
+- **HA VPN gateways** only support dynamic routing with BGP (hence a Cloud Router) and can't be used if the peer on-premises VPN gateway does not support BGP
 - HA VPN gateways provide 2 interfaces, and both must have tunnels to peer VPN gateway interfaces with BGP sessions to provide 99.99% availability.
 When configuring HA VPN gateways, an external VPN gateway resource must be created that matches the number of interfaces available on the peer VPN gateway.

 **Topologies**